SCCapstone/StyleMail/README.md

 1.) cd into the stylemail folder that is in the root directory
 2.) use the 'npm test' command to launch the test runner in the interactive watch mode

-(More to be added to this section in 492)

 ## Testing Technology

 Unit Test
-Firebase Unit Testing:
+Firebase Unit Testing: https://firebase.google.com/docs/rules/unit-tests - The test checks if the user is authorized to login or not.

 Behavioral Test
-WebDriverIO: https://webdriver.io/ - The test nagivates to the login page, uses test login credentials to login as if it were a user, and then verifies that it has been directed to the template page after logging in.
+WebDriverIO: https://webdriver.io/ - The test nagivates to the login page, uses test login credentials to login as if it were a user, and then verifies that it has been successfully directed to the template list page after logging in.

 ## Running Tests